News article

 That said, when you add everything up, including the heating or cooling systems, lighting and entertainment systems, they’ll require over 5kW of power to run – equal to around 10 miles per hour.

-We’re not including the obvious in the list – namely actually driving.
+We’re not including the thing that drains the most battery power – namely actually driving.
 But we’ll touch on it very briefly, just to say that the number of miles you’ll get from your battery can alter on any given day due to conditions outside and how you drive.

 How much does regenerative braking add to your range?